 Best Practice 2.
 Decide on what matters to you and assess other migration strategies that better support your goal.
 "Lift and Shift" seems easy, but it often isn't.
-It can create many other problems that you wouldn't expect and it doesn't necessarily solved your exsiting problems.
+It can create many other problems that you wouldn't expect.